DigitalCarleton/AccessibilityPlus/Starter_Plugin_Documentation.md

 An example of how they modify data is by adding an additional link to the navigation link array and then returning it.
 Then when the navigation link array is used to create links, the addition link will be generated.

-See [OmekaDoc's Tutorial on Understand Filters ](http://omeka.readthedocs.io/en/latest/Tutorials/understandingFilters.html) for more information.
+Similarly to hooks, visit [OmekaDoc's Tutorial on Understand Filters ](http://omeka.readthedocs.io/en/latest/Tutorials/understandingFilters.html) for more information.

 ## Models, Views, and Controllers
 Quoted directly from [Omeka's 1.x documentation on the webarchiver](https://web.archive.org/web/20170728215119/http://omeka.org:80/codex/MVC_Pattern_and_URL_Paths_in_Omeka): "The Model-View-Controller pattern is designed to help manage the tasks of describing an object in the database (Model), managing the retrieval and manipulation of that data (Controller), and formatting it for display (View).
 Keeping these three areas separate makes it easier to understand, maintain, and develop your code.
 Not every plugin will need to make use of this architecture, but for complex tasks it is essential to understand."